Moomin comic strips: History

 In the 1990s, a comic book version of Moomin was produced in Scandinavia after Dennis Livson and Lars Jansson's Moomin animated series was shown on television.
 The Janssons had no involvement in these comic books.
 However, in the wake of the comic book's success, two new Moomin comic strips were launched under the artistic and content oversight of Lars and his daughter, Sophia Jansson-Zambra.
-Sophia now provides sole oversight for the strips.
-The original comic strip stories made by Tove Jansson and Lars Jansson has had adaptations including Moomin (1990) anime series and the 2014 animated film based on Moomin on the Riviera comic strip story.
+As of 2007, Sophia provides sole oversight for the strips.